 36. Your Experience With Personal Injury Claims (or Lawsuits)

 The accident victim’s experience handling prior injury claims may be a huge factor in determining how much a personal injury case is worth.

 If someone’s carelessness caused your injury, a good barometer that may help you decide whether to hire an attorney is whether you know the purpose behind every question on this detailed twenty-one page personal injury questionnaire.

 In addition, depending on your type of case, you should know the purpose behind every question on this (9) nine page slip and fall questionnaire or five (5) page motor vehicle accident questionnaire.

 37. How Much Pain You Suffered

-The level of your pain and suffering is a huge factor in the settlement value of a personal injury case.
-From the second someone’s carelessness caused your injury, your pain and suffering level is being recorded.
+Your pain and suffering level is a huge factor in the settlement value of an injury case.
+From the second you are injured, your pain and suffering level is being recorded.

 Did any surveillance video or video cameras at the accident scene show you in pain?
 Surveillance video can be in the form red light cameras, store surveillance cameras or witnesses who are recording you with a video camera.